Iridar/WOTCIridarDynamicDeployment/WOTCIridarDynamicDeployment/ReadMe.txt

 Enjoy making your mod, and may the odds be ever in your favor.

 Created with Enhanced Mod Project Template v1.0

 Get news and updates here:
 https://github.com/Iridar/EnhancedModProjectTemplate

+Intro script: a small squad is stuck in trench warfare against superior enemy force, idle suppression shots flying everywhere.
+Officer yells: "Jenkins, go for a flank!"
+Jenking goes for a flank, heroically pulls another enemy pod, gets shot and dies.
+The squad is under even more fire.
+Officer (with an implied facepalm in his voice) yells into the radio: "We need reinforcements!"

+Next very brief shot: soldiers running into Skyranger.
+Then the camera shows the Skyranger flying by.\
+We see the interior of the Skyranger with soldiers sitting inside (standard loadscreen) Some funny text could replace the mission briefing.
+Fortunate Son starts playing.
+Camera shows several shots of the Skyranger flying by, including through a Lost city.

+Finally skyranger arrives (I might be able to find a fitting Firebrand audio cue), the officer throws the deploy flare, and reinforcements drop in, looking all bossy in 'Nam-esque cosmetics.
+Fade out, end.
+Approximate video length: one minute.
+Required voicelines:

+- Jenkins, go for a flank! (commanding)
+- We need reinforcements (frustrated)

+ in idle suppression, one of them goes for a flank, pulls a pod, gets shot, squad is getting hammered even more.

+Officer yells: we need reinforcements!

+Investigate the reality of making a "soldiers running towards skyranger with sirens blasting" cinematic when soldiers are chosen as well as "show deployed soldiers" matinee (would need MCM toggle probably)

 // Cooking maps breaks the SPARK deployment for some reason.